CIOSC/CAS-Digital-Trust/public-information/impartiality-policy.md

 # CIO Strategy Council Impartiality Policy
+<i>Please note that this a copy of the approved version on file at CIOSC and is provided for public information purposes.
+If you wish to have an officially signed copy of the approved version, please contact us.</i>

 [Overview Video](https://youtu.be/e9IK-0NPWe0)

 CIO Strategy Council is the legal entity responsible for certification activities; reference to CIO Strategy Council in this Policy and Public Statement refers to this legal entity.